theQRL/hyperion/docs/control-structures.rst

 Error handling: Assert, Require, Revert and Exceptions
 ======================================================

-Solidity uses state-reverting exceptions to handle errors.
+Hyperion uses state-reverting exceptions to handle errors.
 Such an exception undoes all changes made to the state in the current call (and all its sub-calls) and flags an error to the caller.